≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-The normalized EBITDA is a non-IFRS measure and works more like cash earnings by stripping out most non-cash and irregular items.
+The normalized EBITDA is a non-IFRS measure and works more like cash earnings by stripping off most non-cash and irregular items.
+The detailed definition of the normalized EBITDA is available here: normalized EBITDA.

-In other words, AB InBev’s cash earnings in fiscal 2022 were able to cover all debt expenses by nearly 5 times.
+In other words, AB InBev’s cash earnings in fiscal 2023 were more than sufficient to cover all debt expenses, notably by nearly 4 times.

-* Debt schedule is obtained from AB InBev’s 2022 4Q earnings release.
+* Debt schedule is obtained from AB InBev’s 2023 annual report.

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.